alu-rwa-dsa/summative-achille-and-shalom-game/parti 3  readme.md

     contact = Contact(name, number, email, birthday, category) list_of_contact.append(contact)
     print("You have successfully added ", contact.name, " contact to your phonebook!")
+ This function is to save the details contact so you can upload the name ,phone number ,gmail,Brithday ,and category the time complexity is BIG(O) because we have just and execution and the same array and then  the space complexcity is O(N)

     def removing_contact(list_of_contact):